--S start-time
+-s start-time

 Specify the date and time when the generated RRSIG records become valid.
 This can be either an absolute or relative time.
 An absolute start time is indicated by a number in YYYYMMDDHHMMSS notation; 20000530144500 denotes 14:45:00 UTC on May 30th, 2000.
 A relative start time is indicated by +N, which is N seconds from the current time.
-If no start-time is specified, the current time minus 1 hour (to allow for clock skew) is used.
+If no start-time is specified, the current time minus 1 hour (to allow for clock skew) is used to the start time is indicated with +N, which is N seconds from the start time.
+A time relative to the current time is indicated with now+N. If no end-time is specified, 30 days from the start time is used as a default. end-time must be later than start-time.